Smithay/calloop/doc/src/ch02-00-a-simple-example.md

 Breaking this down:

 - We obtain a handle from the event loop.
-Much like the timer handle above, this is a separate type from the event loop and allows us to insert sources from event callbacks, other threads, and futures.
+Much like the timer handle above, this is a separate type from the event loop and allows us to insert events sources.
+Event sources can be added to the loop from eg. your main function, within event callbacks, and futures.
+Note that it is *not* safe to pass across threads!

 - We insert the source using `LoopHandle::insert_source()`.